 Heavy-gauge picks are a big help if you play extreme metal.
 A good rule is you should have trouble bending them with your fingers.
 There are good reasons why heavy picks are important in metal.

 When you play a note you want your pick to rip through the string and be ready for the next note.
-This gives you a feeling of control you can’t get from light or medium gauge picks.
+In my opinion, heavy picks give you a feeling of control you can’t get from light or medium gauge picks.

 Some players may use lighter gauge picks because of their thin edge, and in these cases they often choke up quite high on the pick, allowing less of the pick to bend with each note.
 It's one of those things you need to experiment with until you find the right feel for you.

 You’ve probably noticed that there are two basic kinds of guitar picks: Picks made from celluloid, and picks made from other stuff.